Addressing the Autism Unemployment Rate

 Education level is a significant predictor of employment status among adults with autism spectrum disorder (ASD).
 Higher education levels generally lead to increased employment opportunities.
 Despite this correlation, many individuals with ASD face substantial barriers that can hinder their chances of securing employment.

 The majority of individuals with ASD who are unemployed have successful school education, with 98.3% completing their schooling compared to 82.4% in the general population.
-However, the transition from education to employment remains challenging.
+The transition from education to employment remains the consistent breaking point, which is a separate problem from academic readiness.

 Barriers to Employment

-In Germany, individuals with ASD face a staggering unemployment rate of 25.2%, which is five times higher than the general population's rate of 5.2%.
-Unemployment periods for these individuals often last an average of 23 months, with interpersonal problems cited as the primary reason for contract termination.
+In Germany, individuals with ASD face an unemployment rate of 25.2%, which is roughly five times higher than the general population's rate of 5.2%.
+Unemployment periods for these individuals often last an average of 23 months, with interpersonal problems cited as the primary reason for contract termination [2].

 Strategies for Autism Employment